CodeYourFuture/DocsV2/organisation/tools-we-want/tools-we-want.md

 Consider url shortening, if necessary.

 How can the volunteer quickly select a stock response pointer?

-* slash commands with autocomplete
+- slash commands with autocomplete
-* form with a picker
+- form with a picker
-* it's even possible a slack bot would recognise a long code post and offer the advice automatically. (especially if there's with no link to a repl.it / jsfiddle, codesandbox, etc in the thread.)
+- it's even possible a slack bot would recognise a long code post and offer the advice automatically. (especially if there's with no link to a repl.it / jsfiddle, codesandbox, etc in the thread.)

 Context:

 The most active volunteers write the same response to slack messages over and over

 "how to ask a good question",
 "reply-in-thread",
 "don't give the answer away for other students",
 "post a link to your smallest repeatable example", "read the error message",
 "don't post screenshot of code",

 By using a fixed form of response, we can also track how often certain responses are needed, and if the same students are repeatedly being awarded those responses.

 ### Tool: timer for all zoom breakouts

 A way to communicate the remaining time in a breakout rooms task

-* should allow notification when more time is added
+- should allow notification when more time is added
-* should allow a short title of the task at hand
+- should allow a short title of the task at hand

 It's arguable that this would never be better than just doing it in slack.

-### Tool: random student picker (very low priority, fun authentic task for a student project)
+### Tool: random trainee picker (very low priority, fun authentic task for a trainee project)

 - Something to randomly pick a participant from the current live list of participants
   - pedagogy note, as a teacher often you'll want to be more strategic than this allows, and to "cold call" instead, but sometimes the random generator can add some fun.
 See https://teachlikeachampion.com/blog/cold-call-not-popsicle-sticks-hands-key-differences-matter/